 Avoiding probate with a trust

 Assets held in trusts are generally distributed outside of the legal process of probate, because they're not controlled by the decedent’s will.
-Probate proceedings are a matter of public record, so if preserving the privacy of your beneficiaries and/or the disposition of an estate is important to you, a trust may be an appropriate strategy to consider.
+Probate proceedings are a matter of public record, so if preserving the privacy of your beneficiaries and/or the disposition of your estate is important to you, a trust may be an appropriate strategy to consider.
 What's more, if assets are located in different states, it may be necessary to go through probate proceedings in each separate jurisdiction.
 That can generally be avoided by placing such assets into a trust.

 Types of trusts

 With an irrevocable trust, generally speaking, the grantor permanently relinquishes control of the assets placed in the trust.
 Therefore, an irrevocable trust can be designed so that the trust's assets are not included in the grantor's gross estate, thereby sheltering them from potential estate taxation.
 Typically, the trust is designed as a tax entity separate and distinct from the grantor who created it.
-In fact, one of the main responsibilities of the trustee is typically to file the trust's annual income tax return (IRS Form 1041) for each year of its existence.
-Please note that gift tax rules apply if assets are transferred to this type of trust during the grantor's life.
+In fact, one of the main responsibilities of the trustee normally is to file the trust's annual income tax return (IRS Form 1041) for each year of its existence.
+Please note that gift tax rules usually apply if assets are transferred to this type of trust during the grantor's life.
 Consult your attorney or tax advisor regarding your specific situation.

 Other advantages of a trust